 Dr. Eric Dickson is a trumpet performer and educator active primarily in the Indianapolis and Cincinnati areas.
 He is a member of both the Lafayette and Richmond Symphony Orchestras, and regularly performs with other orchestras in the region.
 In addition to his work in the orchestral setting, Dr. Dickson plays in musical theater productions, on recording sessions, and as a member of The Impalas, a 10-piece event band based in Indianapolis.

 Dr. Dickson has toured with national productions of the Broadway musicals The Drowsy Chaperone and A Chorus Line, co-authoring the article Have Trumpet, Will Travel: Life with a Touring Musical, featured in the January 2012 International Trumpet Guild Journal.
-In the winter of 2013–2014, he will be joining the Hollywood Concert Orchestra as Principal Trumpet during its four-week tour of China.
+In the winter of 2013–14, he performed with the Hollywood Concert Orchestra as Principal Trumpet during its four-week tour of China.